Neonatal Resuscitation and Intubation Course

 Oncology: These lectures, conducted by members of the oncology team, review gyn oncology and other related subjects and are repeated so that rotating residents will have a complete review of the specialty.

-OB-GYN Survey Journal Club & ABOG Life-Long Learning Journal Club: These series are led by a faculty member with selected articles from ABOG and the OB-GYN Survey that are presented by residents on service.
+ABOG Life-Long Learning Journal Club: These series are resident-run with selected articles from ABOG that are presented by residents on service.

-OB-GYN Statistics Review: This statistical conference is a review of the previous months statistics.
+OB-GYN Statistics Review: This statistical conference is a review of interesting cases over the past few months.
 All residents are responsible for the conference preparation and presentation.

 Perinatal Multidisciplinary Conference: This conference is a multidisciplinary conference attended by student physicians, OB and pediatric residents, perinatologists and neonatologists, as well as sonographers and pediatric surgical specialists.
 The High Risk OB resident, in conjunction with the Chief, coordinates and presents current cases posing diagnostic or management challenges.

 GYN ONC Tumor Board: This is a case presentation conference of GYN oncology cases chaired by one of the GYN oncology faculty and the PG-4 resident on the oncology service.